JEKREAL/Portfolio/README.md

 JAVASCRIPT
 -For submit button using script located in FOOTER.JS file.
 This script disabling submit button when all of the input fields are empty and display entered info when clicking on submit.
  It is not completed in a required way :( ( Submit button becomes enabled when just one of required fields filled in.).
-WORKING ON IT.

 NOTE - Managed to do AJAX version of this script (attached), it works better , but have some issues(Need to fill page rate field manually to enable submit button).

 ISSUES, QUESTION
 - FOOTER LINKS DON'T WORK WELL and ON THE ABOUT PAGE FOOTER not alligned to the left.
-- WHY FOOTER.JS SCRIPT ARE NOT WORKING WELL WITHOUT windows.onload function.